solo-io/workshops/gloo-portal/README.md

 Take the time to explore the UI and see the difference between the 2 versions for the `POST /v2/pet` API call.
 Only v2 has the `photoUrls` key.

-## Lab 7: Secure the access to the API
+## Lab 7: Secure the access to the API with API keys

 We've already secured the access to the Portal UI, but we didn't secure the API itself yet.

 We can update the Environment to create a plan (called `Basic`) with its associated rate limit.
-Consumers will authenticate themselvles thanks to an API key:
+Consumers will authenticate themselves using an API key:

 ```bash
 cat << EOF | kubectl apply -f-